 — pin_length: If the clip is pushed into a hole, this attribute describes the length of the clip’s pin.
 The default value is 0,0, which means “no hole”,

-— strap_length: If the clip carries a strap (cf. to Figure 36 — Clips pushed into a hole, left picture), this attribute describes the length of that strap.
+— strap_length: If the clip carries a strap (see Figure 36 — Clips pushed into a hole, left picture), this attribute describes the length of that strap.
 The default value is 0,0, which means “no strap”,

-— clipped_to: The clip is clipped to the flange partner with this index (see clause 7.4.2.2).
+— clipped_to: The clip is clipped to the flange partner with this index (see 7.4.2.2).
 If attribute is missing, this information is not (yet) available,

 — material: the material of the clip,